stefanprodan/appmesh-eks/README.md

 --appmesh-access
 ```

+### Install

 Install the App Mesh components:

 ```bash
 curl -fsSL https://git.io/get-app-mesh-eks.sh | bash -
 ```

-Installer tasks:
+The installer script will do the following:

-* create the `appmesh-system` namespace
+* creates the `appmesh-system` namespace
-* generate a certificate signed by Kubernetes CA
+* generates a certificate signed by Kubernetes CA
-* register the App Mesh mutating webhook
+* registers the App Mesh mutating webhook
-* deploy the App Mesh webhook
+* deploys the App Mesh webhook
-* deploy the App Mesh CRDs
+* deploys the App Mesh CRDs
-* deploy the App Mesh controller
+* deploys the App Mesh controller
-* create a mesh called `global` in the `appmesh-system` namespace
+* creates a mesh called `global` in the `appmesh-system` namespace

+> Note that this is not an official AWS installer